A Tale of Two Hungarians: Tridiagonalizing Random Matrices: Tridiagonalizing random matrices: a first approach

 \subsubsection{Solving the integral equation}

 We now explain a strategy for solving the integral equation (\ref{eq:intg_eqn_abrho}), thus deriving the Lanczos coefficients from the density of states, under the assumption that the interval of support in $E$ of the integrand of \eqref{eq:intg_eqn_abrho} shrinks monotonically as $x$ increases.
+In fact, it is known that the outer envelope of the Lanczos coefficients does contract monotonically \cite{doi:10.1063/1.533010,PhysRevD.47.1640}.
 Concretely, the Heaviside function dictates that a given value of $x$ in the integrand of \eqref{eq:intg_eqn_abrho} contributes to the density of states for energies in the range $a(x) - 2 b(x) \leq E \leq a(x) + 2 b(x)$.
 We will assume that if $x_1 > x_2$ then $a(x_1) +2 b(x_1) < a(x_2) +2 b(x_2)$ and $a(x_1) - 2 b(x_1) > a(x_2) - 2 b(x_2)$, or, infinitesimally, $a'(x) + 2b'(x) < 0$ and $a'(x) - 2 b'(x) > 0$.
 This implies that $ 2b'(x) \leq a'(x) < -2 b'(x)$.
 Solutions to this constraint require $b'(x) < 0$ and $|a'(x)| < -2 b'(x)$.
 Solutions to the integral equation \eqref{eq:intg_eqn_abrho} that correspond to the Lanczos coefficients at large $N$ obey this monotonicity assumption for all examples that we have checked that also satisfy the assumption of a continuous large $N$ limit.\footnote{It would useful to give a proof establishing physical conditions under which the monotonicity condition holds.
 Note also that the derivation of \eqref{eq:intg_eqn_abrho} did not require this assumption.}

 We start with theories for which $a(x)=0$.
 By inspection, this scenario (\ref{eq:intg_eqn_abrho}) corresponds to Hamiltonians whose density of states $\rho(E)$ is even in $E$.
 In fact, the converse is also true -- if the density of states is even, then $a(x) = 0$.
 This follows because the Heaviside function in \eqref{eq:intg_eqn_abrho} determines a non-even range of $E$ with a a non-vanishing density of states if $a(x) \neq 0$.\footnote{More generally we only need the density of states to be symmetric around a certain energy $E_0$.
 If this is the case we just shift so that $E_0\rightarrow 0$ to arrive at an even density of states.} In this case, the integral equation can be solved by deconvolving via Laplace transforms.
 The monotonicity condition tells us that $b'(x)\leq 0$, so we may define $\gamma(b(x))\equiv b'(x)$, where $\gamma(b)$ can be thought as the density of values of $b$.
 Then a change of variables gives \be \rho(E) = \int_{b_0}^{0} \, db\,\gamma(b)\, \frac{H(4\,b^2-E^2)}{\pi\,\sqrt{4\,b^2-E^2}}\;, \ee where, using the monotonicity assumption, $b$ goes from some initial $b_0$ at $x=0$ to $b=0$ at $x=1$, where the Lanczos algorithm must halt since we have reached the dimension of the Hilbert space, thus implying that $b(1) = 0$.
 Further substituting $b=b_0\,e^{-z}$ and $E=E_0\,e^{-\epsilon}$ we arrive at \eqm{ \rho(E_0\,e^{-\epsilon}) &= \int_{0}^\infty \,dz\,b_0\,e^{-z}\,\gamma(b_0\,e^{-z})\,\frac{H(4-E_0^2\,b_0^{-2}\,e^{2(z-\epsilon)})}{\pi\, b_0\,e^{-z}\,\sqrt{4-E_0^2\,b_0^{-2}\,e^{2(z-\epsilon)}}}\\ &=\int_{0}^\infty \,dz\,b_0\,\gamma(b_0\,e^{-z})\,\frac{H(4-E_0^2\,b_0^{-2}\,e^{2(z-\epsilon)})}{\pi \,b_0\,\sqrt{4-E_0^2\,b_0^{-2}\,e^{2(z-\epsilon)}}}\;.} This equation is of the form \bea f(\epsilon)&=\int_{0}^\infty \,dz\,g(z)\,h(\epsilon-z)\;. \eea Since $f$ and $h$ are known, we can deconvolve, either numerically or analytically, using the Laplace transform to solve for $g(z)=b_0\,\gamma(b_0\,e^{-z})$.
 Then solving the differential equation $b'(x)=\gamma(b(x))$ gives us $b(x)$.